Course details

 Postgraduate entry requirements |

-A first degree from an approved university or a UK 2:1 or International equivalent for students with Bachelor’s degrees in Marketing or with at least three marketing-focused modules.
-We are able to offer a level of flexibility for applicants.
-Those with a 2:2 honours degree will be considered on an individual basis.
+We accept a 2:2 honours degree from a UK university, or an equivalent academic qualification from a similar non-UK institution.
+This degree should be in Marketing or a degree with at least three marketing-focused modules.
 Non-graduates with very extensive professional experience and/or other prior qualifications may also be considered.

 |